Gifu / 岐阜(Gifu)

 Access to Gifu

-From Chubu Centrair International Airport take Meitetsu Myusukai to Meitetsu Gifu Station (approx. 60 min.)
+From Central Japan International Airport [Centrair] take the Meitetsu μSKY Limited Express bound for Meitetsu Gifu Station (approx. 60 min.)

-From Tokyo or Shin-Osaka, take the Shinkansen bullet train to Nagoya Station, then take the JR or Meitetsu train from Nagoya Station to Gifu Station (approx. 30 min.)
+From Tokyo and Shin-Osaka, take the Shinkansen [bullet train] to Nagoya Station, transfer to JR or Meitetsu train and take the train bound for Gifu Station (approx. 30 mins.)

 Transportation within Gifu City